 In the Energy business, the customer groups can be divided into industries, utilities, and independent power producers.
 The Marine business segments consist of ship builders, ship owners, and ship operators.

 5. When was Wärtsilä founded?

 Wärtsilä was founded in 1834.
 For more information on Wärtsilä’s history, please visit our History pages.

 6. How many people does Wärtsilä employ?

-Wärtsilä currently employs approximately 18,000 people in more than 80 countries around the world.
+Wärtsilä currently employs approximately 17,500 people in 79 countries around the world.
 Find out more about working at Wärtsilä on our Careers section.